Skip to content

 1. Travel tools — via a wrapper script that only calls the specific MCP server

-3. Read-only mail — specific mail CLI commands only
+2. Read-only mail — specific mail CLI commands only (mail-inbox, mail-read, mail-list, mail-auth-check)

-Explicitly NOT in the allowlist (blocked by absence):
+Explicitly NOT in the allowlist for restricted agents (blocked by absence):

-• Direct MCP client commands (blocks private email access)
+• Direct MCP client commands (blocks private data access)

 ~/.openclaw/exec-approvals.json